What Do I Mean By Trauma?

 Without getting stuck on semantics of language or labels, it can be helpful to speak with a professional that understands the impact of trauma and can help you make sense of your experience in your own words.

 I approach trauma work holistically — paying attention to the mind, the body, and how the environment around us impacts our reactions and responses as we go through life.
-Counselling will always look different for everyone as we all have our own unique personalities, genetic make-up, and experiences.
+Counselling will always look different for everyone as we all have our own unique backgrounds, personalities, genetic make-up, and experiences.
 However some of what we might explore would include:

 Creating a sense of emotional and physical safety and stabilization